ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Exploring Situational Awareness in LLMs through Behavioral Testing and Benchmarking</blockquote>

 <h3>3.
-How I Became Unemployable as a Software Engineer & What I Learned - <a href="https://medium.com/career-programming/how-i-became-unemployable-as-a-software-engineer-what-i-learned-c58ad8d46b09" target="_blank" rel="noopener noreferrer">link</a></h3>
+Pydantic AI + Web Scraper + Llama 3.3 Python = Powerful AI Research Agent - <a href="https://medium.com/towards-artificial-intelligence/pydantic-ai-web-scraper-llama-3-3-python-powerful-ai-research-agent-6d634a9565fe" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Career Programming`**
+✍️ **posted by `Towards AI`**

-<blockquote>Being a developer is a creative, highly-paid profession that can even be fun, but it’s also still a job.
-Here’s what you need to know.</blockquote>
+<blockquote>In this video, I have a super quick tutorial showing you how to create a multi-agent chatbot with Pydantic AI, Web Scraper and Llama 3.3 to…</blockquote>

 <h3>4.
-Is the Front-End Ecosystem Too Complicated?
-Here’s What I Think - <a href="https://medium.com/@all.technology.stories/is-the-front-end-ecosystem-too-complicated-heres-what-i-think-51419fdb1417" target="_blank" rel="noopener noreferrer">link</a></h3>
+OpenAI O3: AGI is Finally Here - <a href="https://medium.com/@hassan.trabelsi/openai-o3-the-agi-is-finally-here-d5951b995682" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maxime`**
+✍️ **posted by `Hassan Trabelsi`**

-<blockquote>Front-end feels like solving a Rubik’s Cube, but the colors keep changing.</blockquote>
+<blockquote>Imagine a world where artificial intelligence (AI) not only understands human reasoning but also mirrors it, solving problems as seamlessly…</blockquote>

 <h3>5.
 How I Used Linear Algebra to Build an Interactive Diagramming Editor — and Why Matrix Math is… - <a href="https://medium.com/itnext/how-i-used-linear-algebra-to-build-an-interactive-diagramming-editor-and-why-matrix-math-is-d5bd552f2e8d" target="_blank" rel="noopener noreferrer">link</a></h3>